Maori @ Te Piringa - Faculty of Law

 Māori laws, perspectives, concepts and traditions form an integral part of several of our compulsory papers, in particular: LEGAL106 Legal Systems and Societies, LEGAL203 Jurisprudence, LEGAL201 Public Law, LEGAL301 Crimes, LEGAL306 Dispute Resolution, LEGAL305 Corporate Entities, LEGAL307 Land Law, LEGAL308 Equity, LEGAL103 Legal Method 1 and LEGAL104 Legal Method 2.
 Legal Method also offers a stream or tutorial intended for Māori students who feel more comfortable in a predominantly Māori learning environment."
 A number of Law 4 optional papers focus on Māori law and issues or on comparative indigenous experiences with the law.

 |LEGAL405 - The Treaty of Waitangi in Contemporary Aotearoa/New Zealand|

 |LEGAL403 – Water Law|

 The Masters programme also has papers devoted to Māori and Indigenous Law.

 LEGAL569 - International Law - A place for Indigenous Rights

 The Faculty has full-time Māori academic and administrative staff, and the advice and support of Rahui Papa, the Faculty's Pou Tikanga.

 Māori Mentoring Programme

-The Māori Mentoring Programme is a service provided for all Māori students here at Te Piringa - Faculty of Law, and is operated on the principles of aroha, manaakitanga and whanaungatanga.
+As part of the University’s commitment to the Treaty of Waitangia, the Māori Mentoring Programme is a service provided for Māori students here at Te Piringa - Faculty of Law, and is operated on the principles of aroha, manaakitanga and whanaungatanga.